AllanHoejgaardJensen/seed-rest-server-jee7/rest-services/descriptions.md

 A `X-Log-Token` header is used to give a client the opportunity to relate a number of calls and activities to a context.

-If the client includes a `X-Log-Token` header and a value associated with that, the value will be extended with a timetick initially to ensure uniqueness.
+If the client includes a `X-Log-Token` header and a value associated with that, the value will be extended with a time tick initially to ensure uniqueness.
 The original `X-Log-Token` is returned in every response from the service, the client must include the unique token received in the response in the following requests if the correlation is still what the client wants.